2nd Quarter classes begin the week of Oct 27, 2025.

 Day(s): Wed

-Have fun the final weeks of summer!
-Look forward to early fall!
-Animals are active and sunning themselves.
-Plants are mature, and flowers have gone to seed.
-The stream may have slowed down from summer drought, but discoveries at the water's edge abound.
+Find fascinating things in late fall!
+Hike through piles of fallen leaves.
+See farther through the bare branches.
+Look for evidence of animals getting ready for winter and birds migrating to warmer locales.
+Discover changes in plant life, observe stream ecology, and watch for changes in the weather!
 Step outdoors to each week to explore nature with a senior naturalist/outdoor educator.
 Take a break from sit-down classes, indoor activities, and screen time to explore the natural world, get fresh air, and exercise.
 The group will explore the southern section of Sugarland Stream Valley Park in Herndon while they discover all the secrets that woods hold when you stop, look, listen, smell, touch, turn-over, and peek under!
 A portion of each session will be seeking and discussing what is found each season.
 Students will get to know native animals and key types of plants and trees in our area.
 Emphasis will be on becoming comfortable with things they encounter outdoors, observing and appreciating discoveries in nature, safe exploration of the woods, and how to be a good steward of nature.
 The class will also discuss outdoor skills such as shelter and outdoor safety.
 Students will play games in the woods to practice outdoor skills.
 Visit the Compass Nature Quest class webpage for more information on the program, location, and Frequently Asked Questions.
 Students should come prepared for class with outdoor/play clothes, closed-toe shoes, sunscreen and/or insect repellent, a hat, and jacket or layered outerwear depending on the weather/temperature.
 The group exploration/activities in the woods are for enrolled students only, and tag-along parents and siblings cannot be accommodated.
 Children must be minimum age 4 by the start of this class and be able to separate from his parent comfortably AND follow the teacher's instructions.
+This is a 7-week course that will begin on 11/6/25 and hold its final session during make-up week on 1/7/26.

 11:00 am-11:50 am